UPDATED BY

 Conscious Consumerism Impact

-Does conscious consumerism work?
 Does shopping for certain products or avoiding certain brands help bring about a cleaner environment, or a more just and equitable society?
 Or does it just allow people to feel better about themselves and make brands get more clever about their messaging?

-“There’s a lot more pressure on individuals to become conscious, and to think about what they purchase,” Veresiu added.
+“There’s a lot more pressure on individuals to become conscious, and to think about what they purchase,” Veresiu said.
 “But much more needs to be done by governments and corporations around the world to ensure a safe and prosperous planet for all of us.”

 A series of experiments recorded in The Myth of the Ethical Consumer show that many consumers who claim to want ethical products are indifferent when actually given the choice to buy them.
 Even when it means passing over an ethical product for an unsavory alternative, people don’t want to sacrifice the quality and functionality of what they buy, despite reporting that ethics are important to them.